 While FadeIn is technically a paid program, we’ll discuss the free version of FadeIn and what comes with it for you to use.

 FadeIn, the paid version, is the best professional alternative to the industry standard paid screenwriting program Final Draft.

 With similar features, FadeIn rivals Final Draft at less than half the cost, and even the free demo version of the program gives the FD juggernaut a run for its money.

-That said, there are limitations inherent in using the free version of FadeIn, so it’s important to know what is and isn’t available to you in the demo version versus the full paid version.
+That said, there are limitations inherent in using the accessible version of FadeIn, so it’s important to know what is and isn’t available to you in the demo version versus the full paid version.

 What are the benefits of FadeIn?